 Lefteris Kordis

-He graduated from the Experimental Music Gymnasium and Lyceum of Pallini, the National Conservatory of Athens, the Ionian University, and pursued a Master and a Doctorate at New England Conservatory on Fulbright and Onassis grants.
+He is a graduate of the Experimental Music Gymnasium and Lyceum of Pallini, the National Conservatory of Athens, and the Ionian University.
+He continued his education in the U.S. with Fulbright and Onassis Foundation scholarships, earning both a Master’s and Doctorate in Jazz Studies from the New England Conservatory of Music in Boston.

-He has performed in major international venues such as the Carnegie Hall, Panama Jazz Festival, Athens Epidaurus Festival, and Toronto Jazz Festival with music legends Steve Lacy, Sheila Jordan, George Garzone, Jerry Bergonzi, Joe Lovano, Jay Clayton, Vasilis Saleas, Mikis Theodorakis, Vasilis Skoulas, Glykeria, Greg Osby, Panayotis Lalezas, and Robin Eubanks, among others.
-In 2022, he was filmed accompanying on piano Hollywood actress Julia Ormond on a movie that will be released in 2025.
+Kordis has performed in major international venues including Carnegie Hall, the Panama Jazz Festival, Athens Epidaurus Festival, and the Toronto Jazz Festival, sharing the stage with musical legends such as Steve Lacy, Sheila Jordan, Mikis Theodorakis, George Garzone, Jerry Bergonzi, Joe Lovano, Jay Clayton, Vasilis Saleas, Vasilis Skoulas, Glykeria, Greg Osby, Panayotis Lalezas, and Robin Eubanks, among others.

 Panayota Haloulakou